MOHAMMADHOSSEIN-JAFARI/Image-Generator-For-Machine-Learning/README.md

 * [Setup](#setup)

 ## General info
-*The code can generate a batch of Voronoi images.
+* The code can generate a batch of Voronoi images.
 Each image is a PyTorch tensor with 3 dimensions which are [channel, height, width].
 The dimension is [3, height, width] for RGB images, and for grayscale images, it is [1, height, width]
+* All images are stored in a PyTorch tensor named image_tensor which has 4 dimensions, which are [batch, channel, height, width].

 ## Technologies
 Project is created with: